Stuffed turnip (Фаршированная репа)

 • Clean and soak lentils for an hour.
 Place lentils in a medium pot, add 3 cups of water, thyme spring and bay leaves.
 Cook for about 45 – 60 minutes or until they are done, soft but not mushy.
 When done let it sit in its steam for 15 minutes.
 Add salt to taste.

 • Heat the oil on medium high heat.
 Sauté the shallots for 5 minutes.
 Then add the sliced bacon, sliced celery for -10 more minutes, stir frequently.
-Add 1 cup of wild rice, 3 cups of stock, sliced mushrooms, thyme and bring to a boil, stir and simmer over low heat with lid partially closed for a 35 – 55 minutes until the water is absorbed and the rice is fluffy and tender.
+Add 1 cup of wild rice, 3 cups of stock, sliced mushrooms, thyme and bring to a boil.
+Stir.
+Simmer over low heat with lid partially closed for a 35 – 55 minutes until the water is absorbed and the rice is fluffy and tender.

 • If using regular rice, cook rice separate, follow the cooking directions for the rice of your choice.
 Prepare the vegetables as written above.
 When ready combine.